Frank Pakenham, 7th Earl of Longford: Marriage and children

+Death

-Longford died in August 2001 at the age of 95, and was cremated at Mortlake Crematorium.
+Lord Longford died from heart failure at Chelsea and Westminster Hospital on 3 August 2001 at the age of 95 and was cremated at Mortlake Crematorium.
+He was succeeded in the earldom by his eldest son, Thomas.

-His wife, Elizabeth Pakenham, Countess of Longford, died in October 2002 at the age of 96.
-She was the author of Victoria R.I.
-(1964), a biography of Queen Victoria, published in the US as Born to Succeed.
-She also wrote a two-volume biography of the Duke of Wellington, and a volume of memoirs, The Pebbled Shore.
-She stood for Parliament as Labour candidate for Cheltenham in the 1935 general election and for Oxford in 1950.
+The Countess of Longford died in October 2002 at the age of 96.

 The then Prime Minister, Tony Blair, said of Longford after his death: "He was a great man of passionate integrity and humanity, and a great reformer committed to modernising the law, while also caring deeply for individuals".